waggle-sensor/sage-mcp/README.md

 # Sage MCP Server

-A Model Context Protocol (MCP) server for interacting with the Sage (Software-Defined Sensor Network) platform.
+A Model Context Protocol (MCP) server for interacting with the Sage Grande Testbed, cyberinfrastructure for AI@Edge.
 This server provides tools, resources, and prompts for querying sensor data, submitting jobs, and managing Sage nodes.

 ## Quick Setup with Cursor IDE